 Learn about your participants’ preferences by letting them prioritize the options with a ranking poll.
 To find out more, read how to Run a ranking poll.

-Create a Survey to activate multiple polls of various types, add the "other" option to your multiple choice poll, and create feedback and rate multiple items.
-For more details about the Survey, read the Run a Survey via Slido article.
+Create a Survey to run multiple polls at the same time, collect feedback, rate multiple items and add an "other" option to a multiple choice poll.
+For a more detailed tutorial on Surveys, read the Run a Survey via Slido article.

 Surveys are available in all paid plans.

-To create a survey when you already have some other polls created, click Create poll and then hit Survey:
+To create a survey when you already have polls in your event, click Create poll and then hit Survey.

-Alternatively (if you don’t have any polls created), you can start with any type of poll and then click Create a survey button at the bottom to add more questions.
+Alternatively, you can start with any type of poll and then click Create a survey at the bottom to add more questions.

-If you’ve created single polls that you would like to run as a survey, you can simply merge them.
+If you’ve created multiple single polls that you would like to turn into a survey, you can simply merge them.